kevindegila/flask-joey/README.md

 >>> conn.close()
 >>> exit()
  ```
-To view each contribution run the following command in the previously active Python terminal
+To view each contribution run the following command

 ```sh
 >>> for row in c.execute('SELECT * FROM trReviews'):